 Each season of Skam focuses on a variety of issues, and the series is able to tackle things like relationship/friendship problems, eating disorders, xenophobia, coming out, sexual assault, revenge porn, and faith in creative and meaningful ways.

 Take for example Noora and Vilde's conversations about eating disorders.
 At first, Noora notices Vilde isn't eating and tries an abrupt approach, telling her that she knows what she's doing and she has to stop.
-However, when that continues, Noora then has a conversation with her about the nutrients in potatoes while they make tortilla together, telling her they keep the skin looking young.
+However, when it continues, Noora then has a conversation with her about the nutrients in potatoes while they make tortilla together, telling her they keep the skin looking young.
 Later, Vilde herself says the same thing to Noora when she refuses to eat.
-It's a small but heartfelt, realistic way of talking about these issues that doesn't get overly dramatic or cheesy.
+It's a small but heartfelt, realistic way of talking about these issues that doesn't get overly dramatic or cheesy — and Skam has plenty more similar examples.

 7. They've Got The Social Media Strategy Down